prmr/SoftwareDesign/modules/Module-03.md

 It is also possible to annotate transitions with an **action** that describes what happens as the result of the transition.
 The action that corresponds to the `draw` event is "remove card from the deck".
 The action information is optional and here I chose to leave it out of the diagram because it is obvious, and therefore adds no value to the diagram.

 The two transitions out of the `Incomplete` state illustrate the importance of **conditions**, because here without the concept of a condition we would not be able to model the distinction between a `draw` event that leads to the `Empty` state, and a `draw` event that keeps the object in the `Incomplete` state.
-In this course, the language I use for modeling conditions does not need to follow a formal specification, but I nevertheless like to specify the conditions using pseudo-code that is very close to what could be reasonably tested on an instance of the object.
+In this book, the language I use for modeling conditions does not need to follow a formal specification, but I nevertheless like to specify the conditions using pseudo-code that is very close to what could be reasonably tested on an instance of the object.
 Here the conditions would assume the presence of an (at least private) `size` method in the `Deck` class.

 Finally, this diagram does not include any **end state**.
 The end state model element is used to specify if an object *must* be in a certain state at the end of its lifetime (i.e., in Java, when it is garbage collected).
 In many designs, objects can end their life (stop being used) in any state, in which case the end state model element does not apply.

 An important benefit of State Diagrams is that they allow us to self-evaluate the impact of design decisions on the complexity of the abstract state space that must be considered when working with an object.
 Here the state space is very simple (3 states) *because of the decision to bundle the deck initialization code together with the shuffling code*.
-Separating this behavior into distinct `initialize` and `shuffle` events, or including a `sort` event, leads to a much more complicated behavior for the object.
+Separating this behavior into distinct `initialize` and `shuffle` events, or including a `sort` event, leads to a much more complicated state space for the object.

-Another important benefit of State Diagrams (or state modeling in general) is that it supports a systematic reasoning about the behavior of an object of a given class.
+Another important benefit of State Diagrams is that it supports a systematic reasoning about the behavior of an object of a given class.
 When modeling the state of an object, a good practice is to visit each state and consider each possible type of event.
 This simple procedure is an excellent way to avoid overlooking certain paths through a program (e.g., shuffling an incomplete deck).

 When getting started with modeling object state with UML State Diagrams, one common tendency is to use the state diagram notation to model a type of "data-flow" information, where states represent "processing", and arrows represent the flow of data between processing stages.
 This is an incorrect use of the notation.
 A good tip for avoiding this pitfall is to think about the names of the states.
 If the names assigned to "states" include verbs or generally feel like they are describing actions (e.g. "draw card"), it is probably a sign that the diagram does not represent a good model of the state space.